 When you make hiring for “culture add” an important criteria, you’ll build talent pipelines with candidates diverse to the team for which you’re recruiting.
 You’re on your way to a more diverse and inclusive culture.

 There are a lot of steps to clearing bias and evaluating candidates for culture add.
 But, don’t skip them.
 First, it’s wrong to discriminate even if you aren’t doing it consciously.
 Second, having a diverse and inclusive organizational culture is a business advantage you can’t ignore.
 Here are a few advantages:

-- It’s better for profit.
-Companies in the top quartile for ethnic diversity at the executive level are 33 percent more likely to have above-average profitability than companies in the bottom quartile, according to this report by McKinsey (and other interesting stats within).
+- Increased profitability.
+Companies who have diverse executive teams are 33 percent more likely to have above-average profitability, according to this report by McKinsey (and other interesting stats within).

-- We know it’s better for innovation: companies with a diverse employee base announce an average of two extra products in any given year, which about doubles the average for a major company.
+- Better innovation.
+Companies with diverse teams introduce an average of two extra products in any given year, double the average for large companies.

 Shifting from culture fit to hiring for culture add

 Stories Inc. is a small business that has always hired on our values.
 We always will.
 But, we’ve also adopted “culture add” as a hiring strategy, to develop a more diverse and innovative team.

 Deciding to consciously add diversity to your team is only part of the battle.
 There’s a lot to do once you’ve committed to it.
 And, creating a diverse and inclusive culture is a constant work in progress.
 I’m speaking from experience here.
 Stories Inc. is still working on this.

 There is a wrong way to recruit for team diversity.
 When we first made the switch to hiring for culture add vs. culture fit, I started to screen people into the process solely because of what they looked like.
 This is also discriminatory, even if your intentions are to create a more diverse team.
 Do not do this.